andreipope/codestart/docs/python/introduction/python-importance.md

 - **Scripting and Automation:** Python excels in scripting and automating repetitive tasks, making it a valuable tool for system administrators and everyday users looking to automate their workflows.
 - **Academic and Research Applications:** The language's ease of use and extensive library support make it a popular choice in academic research and education, particularly for complex computational tasks.

-## Large Standard Library and Ecosystem:
+## Large Standard Library and Ecosystem

 Python's extensive standard library and the vast ecosystem of third-party packages are integral to its capabilities: